oddopuscomposer/oddopuscomposer.github.io/_posts/2026-01-02-proc-gen-part-1-names.md

 <aside><p> Ultima Ratio Regum is Latin for "the last argument of kings"</p></aside>

 Once again, when the player learns a style of naming, they should be able to identify the origin of another character and then make informed choices on the back of that information."*.
-This connects to a core aspect of the game is a Nikki Lee a player infiltrating and discovering culture studying from the inside, gathering deeper insight and learning the the structures and unwritten rules enough to pass.

-<aside><p>Nikki Lee is a fine art photographer known to document her time assimilating into unusual subcategories of culture around race, age, music, professions I studied in undergrad who stuck with me.
+This connects to a core aspect of the game is a Nikki Lee<d-footnote>Nikki Lee is a fine art photographer known to document her time assimilating into unusual subcategories of culture around race, age, music, professions I studied in undergrad who stuck with me.
 Check out her amazing 2001 work *Nikki S. Lee: Projects*.
-Also, tangent, but if you want to know my goto favorite photography is the work by Shana & Robert ParkeHarrison -check out their amazing book: *The Brothers Architect* or *Counterpoint*</p></aside>
+Also, tangent, but if you want to know my goto favorite photography is the work by Shana & Robert ParkeHarrison -check out their amazing book: *The Brothers Architect* or *Counterpoint*</d-footnote> a player infiltrating and discovering culture studying from the inside, gathering deeper insight and learning the the structures and unwritten rules enough to pass.

 This may also resonate on a personal, lower level to a very real of sometime the subculture rulesets that people might not be familiar with masking and mimicking elements to fit in.
 <p>